 - Self-Catering Facilities

-If you’re spending more than 2 days in Venice, your second day will see you exploring many Venice points of interest!
+It’s day two and there’s still a whole lot more to see and do in Venice!
 Start your day off touring the glass museum and a beautiful basilica.
 You’ll then make your way to the lace museum, where you’ll learn the history of this great fabric, before heading to a modern Venetian hotel that stands out from the rest!
 Finish off your day at the Bridge of Sighs and learn about its historical significance.
 Here’s what you should be adding to your Venice itinerary!

 - Why it’s awesome: Visit the museum of glassmaking on the island where the practice of glassmaking first originated.